Moddimation/Yasiki/README.md

 I heavily restructured the source layout of the original repo from [Sage-of-Mirrors](https://github.com/Sage-of-Mirrors/zmansion).
 This was not forked directly from it, but from [CoNesTra](https://github.com/CoNesTra/zmansion), as he put in effort to add Luigi's Mansion 3DS information to the repo and updated the [DTK](https://github.com/encounter/decomp-toolkit) tools.
 I did reset the splits and the symbol list, so the % were brought back to 0.
 ### Current State of Progress
-I am currently trying to fill out the symbols in the Ghidra repository (read further to learn how to connect to the server).
+I was trying to fill out the symbols in the Ghidra repository (read further to learn how to connect to the server), but decided to start filling out libraries instead, as labelling the symbols also requires filling in struct data etc.
 ### Code Structure
 The code categories are put inside of the 'decomp' folder in root, as follows:
  `/decomp/<category>/...`